GraphicArtQuest/auth-express-mysql/README.md

 -   `npm run debug`: Same as `test`, but allows debug info to write to the console
 -   `npm run debug:watch`: Same as the `debug` script, but with Jest in watch mode

-All commits must follow the [GraphicArtQuest Common Commit Guidance][gaq common commit]. _This specification is inspired by and supersedes the [Angular Commit Message](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit)._ This project has no custom scopes.
+All commits must follow the Wayfind Entertainment [Common Commit Guidance][wfe common commit]. _This specification is inspired by and supersedes the [Angular Commit Message](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit)._ This project has no custom scopes.

 ## Credits